google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 ## Summary
-This guide demonstated how to add arbitrary headers to custom tabs CORS requests.
-Whitelisted headers can be attached to every custom tabs CORS request.
-Non-whitelisted headers are generally considered unsafe in CORS requests and chrome filters them by default.
+This guide demonstated how to add arbitrary headers to custom tabs CORS requests. safelisted headers can be attached to every custom tabs CORS request.
+Non-safelisted headers are generally considered unsafe in CORS requests and chrome filters them by default.
 Attaching them is allowed only for clients and servers of the same origin, verified by a digital asset link.